micromaomao/linux-dev/design.md

 - Denies all notification requests outright (the supervisor could also allow them by updating rules and responding with ALLOW).
 - Supports a `quiet` config line (e.g., `quiet /tmp`) that sets the quiet flag on a path, suppressing notifications for that path.
 Removing the quiet line from the config removes the quiet flag.

+## To consider

+Supervisor notification: uAPI - new uAPI or fanotify?

+Do mutable domains or supervisor notification first?

 ## Future work

 Implement hash table or not?